northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 After accepting you should see an ‘access token’ on your terminal.

 Copy this token.
-You will need it for explorer
+You will need it for Explorer.

 ## Configuring rclone on Explorer